Hugh le Despenser, Baron le Despenser (1338): Career

 In 1326, Hugh was ordered by fugitive king Edward II to seize the properties of Henry, Earl of Lancaster.
 He also supported the king by a long defense of Caerphilly Castle against the forces of the queen, which he only surrendered in 1327 after being promised his life and bodily integrity.
 He was imprisoned until 1331, including time at Bristol Castle.
 He was named as a co-conspirator by Edmund, Earl of Kent, in the latter's 1330 confession.
 Following Edward III reaching majority and overthrowing his mother's faction, Hugh was freed and the king granted him lands and rents worth 200 marks annually.
-Hugh made a pilgimage to Santiago de Compostela in 1332.
+Hugh made a pilgrimage to Santiago de Compostela in 1332.

 He succeeded his mother's Glamorgan lordship in 1337, and fought in the Scottish Wars in 1337 and 1338.
 He was summoned to Royal Councils in 1338, and in the same year was summoned to Parliament, by modern usage making him Baron le Despenser by a new creation, since the attainder of his father and grandfather were still in force.
 He fought at Sluys in 1340 and at Brittany and Morlaix in 1342 as a banneret.
 He accompanied the King Edward to France in 1346, and was in the royal retinue at Crecy, and the following year was summoned by the king to the siege of Calais.